Constellation by Gail Mabo. © Gail Mabo/Copyright Agency, 2021

 Jeanine Leane is a Wiradjuri writer, poet and academic from south-west New South Wales.
 Her first volume of poetry, Dark Secrets After Dreaming: A.D.
 1887–1961 (Presspress, 2010) won the 2010 Scanlon Prize for Indigenous Poetry and her first novel, Purple Threads (UQP),won the David Unaipon Award for an unpublished Indigenous writer in 2010.
 Her poetry and short stories have been published in Hecate: An Interdisciplinary Journal of Women’s Liberation, Journal of the European Association for Studies of Australia, Journal for the Association of Australian Literary Studies, Australian Poetry Journal, Antipodes, Overland, Best Australian Poems, Lifted Brow, Southerly and Australian Book Review.

 ASAL Early Career Research Lecture

 Evelyn Araluen is a poet, researcher and co-editor of Overland Literary Journal.
 Her widely published criticism, fiction and poetry has been awarded the Nakata Brophy Prize for Young Indigenous Writers, the Judith Wright Poetry Prize, a Wheeler Centre Next Chapter Fellowship, and a Neilma Sidney Literary Travel Fund grant.
+In 2022, Evelyn won the Stella Prize for her work Dropbear (2021).
 Born and raised on Dharug country, she is a descendant of the Bundjalung Nation.

 We acknowledge the palawa/pakana and Gadigal people, the traditional custodians of the land upon which we live and work.
 We honour their enduring culture and knowledges as vital to the self-determination, wellbeing and resilience of their communities, and to shaping a just, inclusive and equitable Australian society.